Claim: “The Real Deal,” words of wisdom about gas, germs, and nukes, was written by Army veteran Red Thomas.

 The military’s antidote is amyl nitride and, just like nerve agent antidote, it just keeps your body working for five minutes till the toxins are used up.
 Fresh air is the your best individual chance

 Blister agents (distilled mustard) are so nasty that nobody wants to even handle them, let alone use them.
 Blister agents are just as likely to harm the user as the target.
-They're almost impossible to handle safely and may have delayed effects of up to 12 hours.
-The attack scenario is also limited to the
+They’re almost impossible to handle safely and may have delayed effects of up to

 Bottom line on chemical weapons (and it’s the same if they use industrial chemical spills): They are intended to make you panic, to terrorize you, to herd you like sheep to the wolves.
 If there is an attack, leave the area and go upwind, or to the sides of the wind stream.
 You’re more likely to be hurt by a drunk driver on any given day than be hurt by one of these attacks.
 Your odds get better if you leave the area.
 Soap, water, time, and fresh air really deal this stuff a knock-out-punch.
 Don’t let fear of an isolated attack rule your life.
 The odds are really on your side.